 When localizing an In-App Automation, you will upload a CSV containing your language variants.
 Airship generates localized messages for each language or locale in your CSV.
 You can then preview and edit each localized message in the In-App Automation composer before you send your message.

-Localization support for In-App Automation requires version 11 of Airship’s iOS SDK, version 10 of Airshp’s Android SDK, or later.
+Localization support for In-App Automation requires Airship iOS SDK 11 or later and Android SDK 10 or later.

 You can set up in-app automation in the dashboard.